robertlupinek/rh-ex407/README.md

   * CirecleCI for automating this project.
   * Requires some CircleCI environment variable to be setup that need to be documented if you want to use :o
 * ansible
   * Just some sample code that I was messing around with for practicing.
+Nothing in there is anything close being best or even good practice.
+Just practice. :)
 * docker
   * WAS going to be a simple ansible docker image.
 Didn't need it YET.
 * lambda